SSHRC Talent Award

 - originality and significance of the body of work within the nominee’s fields of research

-- evidence of the sustained quality, impact and influence of the nominee’s research achievements within and/or beyond the academic community
+- evidence of impact of the nominee’s work within their fields of research and/or beyond the social sciences and humanities research community;

-- level of nominee’s engagement with, and quality of training and mentoring provided to, students, emerging scholars and participants, relative to nominee’s career level
+- level of nominee’s engagement with, and quality of training and mentoring provided to, students, emerging scholars and participants, relative to the nominee’s career level; and

-- nominee’s commitment, creativity and successes in sharing research knowledge within and/or beyond the academic community
+- nominee’s demonstrated potential for leadership and societal contributions within and/or beyond the academic community.

 Complete selection criteria can be found on the SSHRC website.

 For each nomination package, the following components must be included.
-Please see detailed instructions on the SSHRC website (under "Nomination Package") for preparing items #2-4 below.
+Please see the SSHRC website (under "Nomination Package") for detailed instructions on preparing items #2-7 below.

 - SSHRC Talent Award nomination form